 You don’t know what type of investor you are?
 Don’t panic, here are the main types:

 The major part of his budget is devoted to precaution.
 He favors the security of his investments with a low exposure to risk, most often via bank passbooks with low interest rates.
 Consequently, they accept a moderate performance of their savings.

 He is calibrated on a fair balance between performance and security.
 The balanced profile wishes a performance of his savings accessible with a risk taking which remains reasonable.
 He invests in different investments more or less risky (real estate, stock savings plan…)

 The investor with a dynamic profile

 He is looking for a strong valorization of his capital and he is ready to accept a risk linked to a consequent volatility.
-Therefore, he favors the riskiest investments: investment in crypto-currencies, construction of a PEA that pays…
+Therefore, he favors the riskiest investments: investment in crypto-currencies, construction of a CTO that pays…

 Beware, an investor profile is not fixed and unchangeable over time, it can be influenced in large part by your character or your relationship to money, but you can just as easily adopt a “cautious” profile in an investment A and adopt a dynamic profile in an investment B.